ctessler/f1tenth_lab3_template/README.md

 - P, I, and D tuning variables
 - Vehicle Speed

-**In Class Demonstration**: Students will be required to demonstrate their team's implementation in class on the specified evaluation date.
+**Simulator Demonstration**: Students will be required to demonstrate their team's implementation in class on the specified evaluation date.
 Team's will test their implementation in the Levine Hall (default) map.
 A successful demonstration includes:

 - The vehicle autonomously drives a lap, following the left wall, around the track without collision.
 - The vehicle can drive with imperceptible oscillations after turning the first corner.